mahesh-k-simformsolutions/docs/vsix-template.md

 # Create Prototype and Export Template
 1. Create a sample prototype project.
-2. Add necessary components such as helper methods, extension methods, and resource files that should be available in every microservice.
+2. Add necessary components such as helper methods, extension methods.
 3. Once the basic prototype is ready, click on the "Project" menu and choose "Export Template."
 4. In the Export Template wizard, select "Project Template."
 Choose the project you want to export as a template and click "Next."
 5. Provide the necessary details for the template, such as Name, Description, and icon image, then click "Finish."